 Most Rat Cha dogs will inherit the short coat from the Chihuahua.
 However, there are cases where they take on the long Rat Terrier coat.
 Ears could be erect or curled – it really depends on genetics and their parents.

 Unsurprisingly, the result is an intelligent and athletic hybrid dog with an outstanding work ethic.
 They’re fairly easy to take care of and are highly trainable.
 Airedoodles have all the qualities and traits that you’d want in your family companion dog.

 17. Boston Boxer

 The Boston Boxer can be a handful at times, but their favorable temperaments more than make up for it.
-In terms of physical appearance, they look very much like a small boxer.
-In fact, some people call this mixed breed the miniature Boxer.
+In terms of physical appearance, they look very much like a small Boxer.
+In fact, some people call this mixed breed the “Miniature Boxer.”

-Although they’ve been around for a few decades already, the Boston Boxer still vary quite a bit in personality.
-But for the most part, you can expect a friendly, intelligent and devoted dog.
+They’ve been around for a few decades already, but the Boston Boxer still vary quite a bit in personality.
+For the most part, you can expect a friendly, intelligent and devoted dog.
 And with all that energy, you can already guess they’re very playful dogs.

 18. Jack Rat